Key takeaways:

 IL-17A is made by many cells in our immune system.
 In most cases, it’s involved in our immune system’s normal response to fighting germs.
 But in PsA, it’s thought to be too active.
 This can lead to inflammation that damages your joints.

 Taltz tackles the IL-17A protein before it has the chance to attach to its receptor (chemical binding site).
-When IL-17A doesn’t bind with its receptor, the amount of inflammation in your body goes down.
+When IL-17A doesn’t bind with its receptor, the amount of inflammation in your body should go down.
 This helps improve joint pain, joint damage, and mobility issues caused by PsA.

-Taltz is given as an injection under your skin.
-Your exact Taltz dosage will slightly vary depending on your situation.
+Taltz is given as an injection under the skin.
+Your recommended Taltz dosage for PsA will slightly vary depending on the situation.

-For PsA, you’ll likely start off by receiving two back-to-back 80 mg injections on the same day.
+You’ll likely start by receiving two back-to-back 80 mg injections on the same day.
 After that, you’ll administer one 80 mg injection every 4 weeks.

 No matter the frequency, you can use Taltz at home.
-Your healthcare provider should show you how to inject Taltz.
+A healthcare professional should show you how to inject Taltz.
 If you decide to give yourself the injection, you can give it in your stomach or thigh.
-If someone helps you with the injection, you can also get it in the back of your arm.
+If someone helps you with the injection, you can also get it in the back of your upper arm.

-IL-17 blockers like Taltz are effective for many people, but they’re not usually a first-choice option.
-According to PsA experts, Taltz is a helpful treatment option if you have active PsA and can’t take a tumor necrosis factor (TNF) blocker, such as Humira (adalimumab).
-It’s also sometimes recommended over oral medications and injectables like Stelara (ustekinumab).
+IL-17 blockers like Taltz are effective for many people.
+But they’re not usually a first-choice option.
+According to PsA experts, Taltz is a helpful treatment option if you have active PsA and can’t receive a tumor necrosis factor (TNF) blocker, such as Humira (adalimumab).
+It’s also sometimes recommended over oral medications for PsA.

-Keep in mind: Treating PsA is a personalized experience.
+Keep in mind: Treating PsA is a personal experience.
 The best treatment for someone else may not be the best treatment for you.
-Your healthcare provider can help you figure out the best PsA medication(s) for you based on your symptoms, insurance status, and health background.
+A healthcare professional can help you figure out the right PsA medication(s) for you based on your symptoms, insurance status, and health background.

-After almost 6 months, more than half of the people in either study who received Taltz every 4 weeks had at least a 20% improvement in joint pain and swelling.
+You may start to notice Taltz’s effects within 2 weeks of starting it.
+But its more meaningful benefits typically take longer to set in.
+After 24 weeks (about 6 months), more than half of the people in either study who received Taltz every 2 to 4 weeks had at least a 20% improvement in joint pain and swelling.
 More than 20% of these same people experienced up to a 70% improvement in joint pain and swelling.
 These results were significantly better than placebo.

-Like with all medications, Taltz has a number of possible side effects.
-You should tell your healthcare provider about any side effects that you experience.
+As with all medications, Taltz has a number of possible side effects.
+The most common Taltz side effects include:

 Pain and swelling where Taltz was injected